 A "missile carrier" version, the "F3H-2M", was built in parallel with the F3H-2N.
 The F3H-2M could carry four AAM-N-2 Sparrow I AAMs, one on each underwing pylon, and was fitted with an AN/APG-51B radar to direct the AAMs.
 The Sparrow I was a "beam rider", riding down the radar beam to the target.
 Initial flight of the F3H-2M was on 23 August 1955, and 80 were built.

 * The F3H-2N and F3H-2M led to the definitive "F3H-2" variant, which could carry the much-improved AAM-N-7 (later AIM-7C) Sparrow III.
 The Sparrow III was a "semi-active radar homing" AAM, meaning that instead of just following the radar beam, it homed in on radar reflections from the target, ensuring much greater accuracy.
 The F2H-2 was fitted with an AN/APG-51B radar set to control the Sparrow IIIs; Sidewinder AAMs could still be carried as well.
-The F3H-2 also featured a British Martin-Baker Mark 4 ejection seat, the ejection seat fitted to early Demons, presumably a McDonnell design, having been dangerously unreliable -- though exactly when the Martin-Baker seats were introduced in the course of the Demon's production history is unclear.
+The F3H-2 also featured a British Martin-Baker Mark 4 ejection seat; the ejection seat fitted to early Demons, presumably a McDonnell design, had proven dangerously unreliable.
+It isn't clear when the Martin-Baker seat was introduced in Demon production; it may not have been a new feature in the F3H-2.

 MCDONNELL F3H-2 DEMON: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 10.77 meters 35 feet 4 inches wing area 48.22 sq_meters 519 sq_feet length 17.96 meters 58 feet 11 inches height 4.44 meters 14 feet 7 inches empty weight 10,040 kilograms 22,133 pounds MTO weight 15,377 kilograms 33,900 pounds max speed at altitude 1,040 KPH 645 MPH / 560 KT service ceiling 13,000 meters 42,650 feet range 2,205 kilometers 1,370 MI / 1,190 NMI _____________________ _________________ _______________________